TurakhiaLab/WEPP/README.md

 # Use this command if your datasets can be downloaded from the Web
 docker run -it wepp

-# Use this command if your datasets are present in your current directory
+# Run this command if your datasets are in the current directory.
+# -p <host_port>:<container_port> → Maps container port to a port on your host (for accessing the dashboard)
+# Replace <host_port> with your desired local port (e.g., 80 or 8080)
-docker run -it -v "$PWD":/workspace -w /workspace wepp
+docker run -it -v "$PWD":/workspace -w /workspace -p 80:80 wepp
 ```

 ### <a name="script"></a> Option-3: Install via Shell Commands (requires sudo access)